 | ||This section should deal with two parts: where your data will come from and what will be done with the data in order to answer your research question.|

 - document review

-This section in the research manuscript should also specify the subjects or participants of the study (descriptions of who, how selected, how many, from where, for how long).
+This section in the research manuscript should also specify the participants of the study (descriptions of who, how selected, how many, from where, for how long).
 See Chapter 2 in the APA Manual for more specifics!

 |RESULTS p.
 32|

 | ||Pretty self-explanatory - what you found out!
 After crunching the data, you will have results.
 Depending upon your research design, this section may include charts, graphs, or other graphic representations.
 If your study was quantitative in design, there will be numerical results and data.
 If qualitative, more discussion will be required. |

 If you read much research, sometimes the results may seem obvious or of little use.

 Here are some hypothetical comments (although I must admit I've heard every one of them, and even said a couple of them) made about a specific research finding: